-The gothic church of St. John the Baptist was built in the fifteenth century, probably on the site of a former castle’s chapel, demolished along with the castle during the rebellion of the burghers in 1454.
-Some researchers, however, claim that the temple was built along with the first location of the city in the years 1326 – 1332, as a parish church, and when the town was translocated to the right bank of the river, it became an chapel of ease and hospital building.
-After 1466, it was restored after the destructions caused by the Thirteen Years’ War.
-Since the Reformation period, the church served as an Evangelical temple, in which sermons were delivered in Polish.
-Catholics adopted it again in 1946.
+The Gothic church of St John’s the Baptist was built in the second half of the 15th century, probably on the site of the former castle chapel, recorded in documents in 1404 and demolished together with the castle during the rebellion of Bartoszyce burghers in 1454.
+Perhaps this chapel was built with the town’s first foundation in the years 1326 – 1332 as a parish church, and when the town was translocated to the right bank of the river, it became a hospital and branch chapel.
+After the destruction caused by the Thirteen Years’ War, the church was rebuilt.
+It was first recorded in a new form in 1484.

 At the end of the Middle Ages and the beginning of the early modern era, the church served the local, native population.
 In 1562, sermons were preached there in Prussian.
 From the Reformation period, the church was an Evangelical temple, later taken by the Polish-speaking community.
 In 1874, the western vestibule and the new sacristy gable were built.
 Catholics adapted the church again in 1946.

 The church was erected outside the medieval town fortifications, on the left bank of the Łyna River.
 It was built of bricks in a Fleimsh bond, on a low stone plinth.
 It received the form of an aisleles building on a rectangular plan with dimensions of 34 x 14.4 meters, with a sacristy on the north side and a porch on the south side.
 The building was orientated, which means that its chancel (which was not separated from the outside of the nave) with the altar was facing east.